 - In Warhammer Fantasy Battles, scrollcaddies are a common use of low level wizards who just walk around ready to dispell enemy spells.

 - In Front Mission, any Wanzers dedicated to carrying items are these, particularly in 3 since no repair-type backpacks exist at that game.
 In 4, the Resistance Army in Darril's storyline also features one item-carrying "medic" that some stages provide you with.

-- In Castlevania Circle Of The Moon, one of the New Game Plus builds is a Thief type.
+- In Castlevania: Circle of the Moon, one of the New Game+ builds is a Thief type.
 You gain an incredibly high Luck Stat and not much else, so you will be buried in stockpiled items from fallen enemies, which you'll spam constantly in order to survive.

 - In Dokapon Kingdom, both the basic Magician class and the Alchemist class have aspects of this.
 Basic Magicians can carry a lot of Overworld Spells (which are essentially items, they just have their own inventory space) and get a bonus when using them.
 Alchemists can double items, even if their inventory is lacking.
 Multiple copies of an item that lets you steal an opponent's town?
 Yes please!

 - Resident Evil Outbreak has backpacker Yoko Suzuki.
 Slow as molasses and is injured by light breezes, but she can carry twice the items, be they weapons, herbs, or keys.